biggerbytes-be/jdbc-string-deduplicator/README.md

-# Dedup the Strinf deduplicating JDBC driver
+# Dedup the String deduplicating JDBC driver

 A full featured JDBC wrapping driver which deduplicates String instances.
 This driver works with any existing JDBC driver/database.